Lighting-YXLI/PEBASE-Net/README.md

-# PEBASE-Net
+# POBA-Net
-Python code for PEBASE-Net（Perception Enhanced Bidirectional Attention with Sub-information Excitation Network ）for Image Super-resolution Assessment.
+Python code for POBA-Net（Perception Oriented Bidirectional Attention Network）for Image Super-resolution Assessment.
 Code will be available after the paper is accepted.